pendo-io/pendo-mobile-sdk/migration-docs/ios-2.x-to-3.x-migration.md

 <td align=center><b>enableClickAnalytics </td>
 <td>

-Call the `pendoRecognizeClickAnalytics` method on the UIView instance instead of passing the UIView instance as a paramater of `PendoManager.shared().enableClickAnalytics`.
+Call the `pendoRecognizeClickAnalytics` method on the UIView instance instead of passing the UIView instance as a parameter of `PendoManager.shared().enableClickAnalytics`.

 <b>2.x (deprecated):</b>